 Things you must know

-Thing you must know number one
+Thing you must know number one (to find a locksmith in Paris)

 There are two common types of interventions that are provided by locksmith.
 Either your door is locked or your door is just shut.
 Locked means that you used your key and turned it at least once to lock your door.
 Shut means you just pushed your door and it’s closed but you have no key, or handle to open it.